dhirajpatra/language_group_php_frame_less/README.md

 Spain speaks same language with these countries: Uruguay, Bolivia, Argentina..

-2. In case of two parameters given, application should tell if the countries talking the same language or not
+2. In case of two parameters given, application should tell if the countries talking the same language or not.
+Use double quote for more than one word long country name.
-->​ `php public/index.php Spain England` or `php public/index.php "Spain" "United Kingdom"`
+->​ `php public/index.php Spain England`
+or `php public/index.php "Spain" "United Kingdom"`

 [Output]
 Spain and England do not speak the same language

+### Further implement possible

+You can use cache to keep similar kind of command.
+Also API can be called batch wise.
+You can use Database.
+With DI [already installed], middle ware eg. relay, zend-diactoros,  fast-rout, request-handler, response interface, http-emitter can create a powerful framework itself to provide as API back end for any application.

+### Thank you